-Industry-Recognized Credential: a verification of an individual's qualification or competence to perform specific occupational tasks; issued by a third party with the relevant authority to issue such credentials and widely accepted by employers throughout the industry in which the occupation exists.
+Industry-Recognized Credential: verification of an individual's qualification or competence to perform specific occupational tasks; issued by a third party with the relevant authority to issue such credentials and widely accepted by employers throughout the industry in which the occupation exists.

-Industry Standards: refers to the generally accepted practices of an industry, in terms of the knowledge, skills and aptitudes that are demonstrated by members of the industry.
-Generally accepted practices are represented by the performance of, or instruction in, specific occupational tasks relevant to that industry by employers, journey person(s), educators, and other subject matter experts.
-By using the term Industry Standards in this manner, the intent of the definition is to ensure that training and/or curricula used by the pre-apprenticeship program align with the needs of the apprenticeship partner(s), while still allowing flexibility in pre-apprenticeship program design.
+Industry Standards: refers to the generally accepted practices of an industry, in terms of the knowledge, skills, and aptitudes that are demonstrated by members of the industry.
+Generally accepted practices are represented by the performance of, or instruction in, specific occupational tasks relevant to that industry by employers, journeyperson(s), educators, and other subject matter experts.
+By using the term Industry Standards in this manner, the definition intends to ensure that training and/or curricula used by the pre-apprenticeship program align with the needs of the apprenticeship partner(s), while still allowing flexibility in pre-apprenticeship program design.